SimonSubokLee/ston-docs-son/admin/getting_started.rst

    .. figure:: img/02_disk.png
       :align: center

-      OS and STON always have to be installed on a separate disk from content storage.
+      OS and STON always have to be installed on a disk separate from content disks.

-   Usually the STON is installed on the OS disk.
+   STON is installed on the OS disk.
    The log is also configured on the identical disk where OS is installed.
    The log records real time service status, thus, it causes write load.